Webinars

 Dr. Paul Mankiewicz, founder of the Gaia Institute and a resident of City Island, talks about the remarkable “Eco Engineers,” such as oysters, other shellfish, and marshland plant life that can help to protect our shoreline, improve water quality, and support the restoration of a biodiverse ecosystem in our waterways.
 Dr. Mankiewicz has substantial experience with enhancing, restoring, and constructing wetland and terrestrial ecosystems and is currently chief scientist for Leaf Island dedicated to improving natural urban ecosystems.

-Dr. Eric Sanderson, a CIOR advisor and resident of City Island, is a Senior Conservation Ecologist at the Wildlife Conservation Society at the Bronx Zoo, and co-chair of ecology for the Bronx River Alliance.
+Dr. Eric Sanderson, a CIOR advisor and resident of City Island, is Vice President for Urban Conservation Strategy at the New York Botanical Garden.
+He has been Senior Conservation Ecologist at the Wildlife Conservation Society and ecology co-chair for the Bronx River Alliance.
 He is the author of Mannahatta: A Natural History of New York City.
-Dr. Sanderson presents on the historical ecology of City Island, Eastchester Bay and the Hutchinson River.
-The presentation includes the importance of this area to the native indigenous people.
+Dr. Sanderson discusses the historic ecology of City Island, Eastchester Bay, and the Hutchinson River.
+The presentation includes a discussion of the importance of this area to the native indigenous people.

-Jason Smith, a CIOR advisor, is the Director of Northern Manhattan Parks for the New York Restoration Project, explains the phases of a marshland renewal project in Swindler’s Cove along the Harlem River.
-Learn how NYRP transformed this former illegal dumping ground into a thriving five-acre park that protects and enhances the resilience of the river’s edge.
+Jason Smith, a CIOR advisor, is the Director of Northern Manhattan Parks for the New York Restoration Project (NYRP).
+He explains the phases of the marshland renewal project in Swindler’s Cove along the Harlem River, where NYRP transformed an illegal dumping ground into a thriving five-acre park that protects and enhances the resilience of the river’s edge.

-Dr. Allison Fitzgerald, a CIOR advisor, is the NY Oyster program coordinator for NY/NJ Baykeeper, a local nonprofit organization dedicated to the conservation and restoration of the Harbor Estuary.
-Dr. Fitzgerald talks about oyster biology, her popular citizen scientist program, “EcoVolunteers” and how the Soundview oyster reef was constructed.
+Dr. Allison Fitzgerald, a CIOR advisor, is the New York Oyster Program Coordinator for NY/NJ Baykeeper, a local nonprofit organization dedicated to the conservation and restoration of the Harbor Estuary.
+Dr. Fitzgerald discusses oyster biology, her popular citizen-scientist program of “EcoVolunteers,” and the way in which the Soundview oyster reef was constructed.